Last Updated 7 Oct 2024

 All the fixes so far are concerned with you not being able to access the website.
 This fix is relevant if you’re trying to upload a file to a website or web server and see the HTTP 400 bad request error.

-This happens if you’re uploading large images, audio or video to a website that exceeds the file size limit.
+This happens if you’re uploading large images, audio or video to a website that exceeds the file size upload limit.
 If it’s your own website, there may be a file size limit set by your web host.

 The test for this is simple.
 Find a much smaller file and try to upload it to the website in exactly the same way.